Jrkeeling23/Machine-Learning/README.md

 [Working Repo](https://github.com/Jrkeeling23/CSCI-447-Machine-Learning-P3.git)

-The data is pre-processed similarily to that of project 1.
+The data is pre-processed similarily to that of project 1 and project 2.
+The neural network uses data produced from the condensed KNN algorithm and the partition around medoids result.

-The key concepts that are to implemented in this project are feed forward neural network and back propagation.
+The key concepts that are to implemented in this project are feed forward neural network, back propagation, and activation functions.
+In the project, the network uses the sigmoidal activation function.

-Using
+#### Neural Network Implementation
+1. Radial Basis Function Network(RBFN)

+The RBFN is implemented such that number of inputs, outputs, and number of Gaussian basis functions is arbitratry.
+RBFN also is implemented as feedforward network that uses back propagation.
+Using the condensed, edited, medoids, and centroids from project 2, the RBFN is tested.

+2. Multi-Layer Perceptron (MLP)

+The MLP is also a feed forward network that uses back propagation.
+It is implemented to have an abitrary number of hidden layers, nodes in each layer, inputs, and outputs.
+Lastly, momentum is provided as an option that can be defined.

 ### Project 4: Swarm Based
 [Working Repo](https://github.com/Jrkeeling23/CSCI-447-Machine-Learning-P4.git)

 The data is pre-processed similarily to that of project 1.

 ### Extra Credit: Stacked Autoencoder
 [Working Repo](https://github.com/Jrkeeling23/CSCI-447-Machine-Learning-Extra.git)

-The extra credit assignment focuses on a single algorithm; SAE.
+The extra credit assignment focuses on a single algorithm; stacked autoencoder (SAE).
 The data is pre-processed similarily to that of project 1, but normalizing the data is implemented for better results.

+#### Stacked Autoencoder Algorithm
+By implementing a neural network (an autoencoder) and having an option to have a neural network over the top for prediction is the basis of the stacked autoencoder.
+This network is a feed forward network that uses back propagation.
+For stacking purposes, a doubly linked list is used.
+A linear activation funtion is usef for the output layers while the hidden layers use a sigmoidal activation function.

 ## Contributers